 From December 2010 on, the financial institutions sector comprises the following subsectors: monetary authorities (the central bank), other monetary financial institutions, other financial intermediaries except insurance corporations and pension funds, financial auxiliaries, and insurance corporations and pension funds.
 The central bank is the Croatian National Bank.
 Other monetary financial institutions are credit institutions (banks, savings banks and housing savings banks).
-In line with European Central Bank regulations, the scope of the other monetary financial institutions is to be expanded to include money market funds.
-Credit institutions are institutions authorised by the Croatian National Bank under the Credit Institutions Act.
+In line with European Central Bank regulations, the scope of the other monetary financial institutions are institutions authorised by the Croatian National Bank under the Credit Institutions Act.
 Data on